Linear slices of hyperbolic polynomials and positivity of symmetric polynomial functions

 \section{Introduction}

-Monic real univariate polynomials which only have real roots are classically called hyperbolic.
-We consider linear slices, i.e. intersections with linear subspaces, of the set of hyperbolic polynomials of a given degree.
+A monic real univariate polynomial $f$ which has only real roots is classically called a hyperbolic polynomial.
+Such polynomials and their multivariate relatives appear naturally in various mathematical contexts from differential equations to combinatorics, real algebraic geometry and optimization (see for example \cite{gurvits2006hyperbolic,guler1997hyperbolic,marcus,branden}).
+By identifying monic polynomials of degree $n$ with the list of coefficients, one can describe hyperbolic polynomials of degree $n$ as a semi-algebraic subset of $\R^n$.
+We consider linear slices, i.e., intersections with linear subspaces, of this semi-algebraic set, which is in fact the closure of one connected component of the complement of the discriminant variety.
 The study of these \emph{hyperbolic slices} is inspired by the works of Arnold who considered families of hyperbolic polynomials where the first $k$ coefficients were fixed.
 Arnold \cite{arnol1986hyperbolic} and Givental \cite{givental1987moments} showed that these sets are topologically contractible (see also \cite{meguerditchian1992theorem,meguerditchian1991geometrie}) and have a rich geometric structure as was shown by Kostov \cite{kostov1989geometric} (see also \cite{kostov2002arrangements,kostov2007hyperbolic} for more related results).
 In a similar spirit to the works of Arnold and Meguerditchian we study the local extreme points of these sets (see Definition \ref{def:extreme}).
 In analogy to their result, we show in Theorem \ref{maintheorem} that these points correspond to hyperbolic polynomials with few distinct roots.
 Furthermore, we show in Theorem \ref{thm:2} that a generic hyperbolic slice only has finitely many local extreme points.
 This signifies in particular that the convex hull of each of its connected components is in fact a polyhedron.
 In contrast to the case considered by Arnold, our slices are in general not contractible and not compact.
 However, we are able to give some sufficient condition to decide if a hyperbolic slice is compact or has at least a local extreme point.

-One of our main interests for these hyperbolic slices stems from an application to symmetric real polynomial functions.
-Recall that for $1\leq i \leq n$ the $i-$th elementary symmetric polynomial in $n$ variables is defined by
+One of our main interests for the study of these hyperbolic slices stems from an application to symmetric real polynomial functions, i.e., polynomial functions that are left invariant by any permutation of the variables.
+Real symmetric functions are related to hyperbolic polynomials via the so called \emph{Vieta map}: Recall that for $1\leq i \leq n$ the $i$-th elementary symmetric polynomial in $n$ variables is defined by